Getting It Across:

 Read Endorsements and Facts.

-Our tutors are seasoned lecturers, book authors, Turner Prize jurors, columnists from renowned art publications, art patrons, and faculty members from the art world's leading academic institutions.
+Our tutors are seasoned lecturers, book authors, Turner Prize jurors, columnists from renowned art publications, art patrons, and faculty members from the art world's leading institutions.

 Georgina is the editor-at-large of The Art Newspaper and columnist of the Financial Times.
 She is a book author and a member of the International Association of Art Critics (AICA).
 Read more.